Pebble-bed reactor: China

-In 2004 China licensed the AVR technology and developed a reactor for power generation.
+In 2004, China licensed the AVR technology and developed a reactor for power generation.
 The 10 megawatt prototype is called the HTR-10.
 It is a conventional helium-cooled, helium-turbine design.
-In 2021 the Chinese then built a 211 MW_{e} gross unit HTR-PM, which incorporates two 250 MW_{t} reactors.
+In 2021, the Chinese then built a 211 MW_{e} gross unit HTR-PM, which incorporates two 250 MW_{t} reactors.
 As of 2021, four sites were being considered for a 6-reactor successor, the HTR-PM600.
-The reactor entered service in December 2023.

 Other designs

 South Africa

 In June 2004, it was announced that a new PBMR would be built at Koeberg, South Africa by Eskom, the government-owned electrical utility to operate at 940 C. The PBMR project was opposed by groups such as Koeberg Alert and Earthlife Africa, the latter of which sued Eskom.
 The reactor was never completed and the testing facility was decommissioned and placed in a "care and maintenance mode" to protect the IP and the assets.

 A Pretoria-based company, Stratek Global, created a variant of the PBMR reactor.
 The Stratek HTMR-100 reactor functions at 750 C. It directs the heat into water to create steam and is helium-cooled.
 The HTMR-100 reactor produces output of 35 MWe.